StarpTech/bootme/README.md

 - Handle nested queues, the order of execution is guaranteed thanks to [workq](https://github.com/delvedor/workq) package.
 - Define Before, After, Failure Hooks in the Task or after via Registry access.
-- Nested erors in jobs triggers the recover routine of the task.
+- The recover routine of the task is triggered when nested jobs fail.